This post is important and perhaps paradigm shifting. Let's see if you agree...

 To find that number, we need to know two things (for each product): What is its value to the final consumer, and who gets paid what along the way?

 Although the second part is easier (the USDA tracks this information crop by crop), the first part is much harder.
 Basically we need to know how much a consumer values an agricultural product.
 Although we know that they value it at more than the price (because they buy it :), it is hard for us to know how much value they assign above the price.
 Measuring that "consumer surplus" is more of an art than a science, and it relies on estimations using demand elasticities and/or stated preference surveys.
 I am now looking for such data.
 Please email me or comment on where I can find it.

-    From these statistics, we can see that farmers are using a maximum of (rounding up) 20 percent of 80 percent -- or 16 percent of developed water.
+maximum of 11 percent of 80 percent -- or 9 percent of developed water.